Student Records Disclosure

 Yavapai College takes photos and videotapes of students throughout the year.
 These photographs often include students in classrooms, study areas, residence halls, athletic events and so forth.
 Yavapai College reserves the right to use these photographs as part of its publicity and marketing efforts.
 Students who enroll at Yavapai College do so with the understanding that these photographs might include them and might be used in college publications and for publicity.

-Yavapai College technological equipment and resources must be used in accordance with the Copyright Guidelines.
-Use of Yavapai College technological equipment and resources to illegally copy, download, access, print or store copyrighted material is strictly prohibited.
-For example, file swapping of copyrighted material such as music or movies is strictly prohibited.
+Yavapai College technological equipment and resources must be used in accordance with the Technology Resource Standards (5.27), Copyright Use (2.28) and Peer-to-Peer (P2P) File Sharing (5.26) policies.
+Use of Yavapai College equipment and resources to illegally copy, download, access, print or store copyrighted material or download pornographic material is strictly prohibited.
+For example, file swapping of copyrighted material, such as music or movies is strictly prohibited.
 Users found to violate this policy will have their privileges to use Yavapai College technological equipment and resources revoked.

 The college has established academic requirements which must be met before a degree or certificate is granted.
-Faculty, academic advisors, student and deans are available to help the student understand and meet these requirements, but the student is responsible for fulfilling them.
+Faculty, Deans, Academic Advisors and other Staff are available to help the student understand and meet these requirements, but the student is responsible for fulfilling them.
 At the end of a student’s course of study, if requirements for graduation have not been satisfied, the degree or certificate will not be granted.
 For this reason, it is important for the student to be acquainted with all requirements, to remain currently informed of all requirements and to be responsible for completing the requirements.
 Courses, programs, and requirements described in the catalog may be suspended, deleted, restricted, supplemented or changed at any time at the discretion of the Yavapai College District Governing Board.